FrancescaAnd/MammoCAD/README.md

 - For training the detection system, use the following command
     ```shell
       python main_det.py --mode train --model yolov8m.pt --data clahe --data_path "/home/francesca/Desktop" --epochs 70 --batch 4
      ```
+- For evaluating the system on the test set, use the following command
+     ```shell
+      python main_det.py --mode test --data_path /home/francesca/Desktop/mammography_cad
+     ```

     **IMPORTANT**: change the `--data_path` accordingly to the directory where you have saved `mammography_cad` directory